smithsa/train-arrival-times/README.md

 8. Edit the contents of the file that is now config.js.
 Set the appropriate values for API_KEY and STATION CODE.
 You can reference the [Chicago Train Authority Transit Tracker API](https://www.transitchicago.com/assets/1/6/cta_Train_Tracker_API_Developer_Guide_and_Documentation.pdf) for more information.

-9. Now install node packages
+9. Copy contents of the newly cloned repository into the project you created at step 4.

+10. Navigate to `lambda/custom` within the new project
     ```
+    cd your-project-name/lambda/custom
+    ```

+11. Now install node packages
+    ```
     npm install
     ```

-10. Copy contents of the newly cloned repository into the project you created at step 4.

-11. Ensure the name of the skill you used for step 4 matches in "skill.json."
+12. Ensure the name of the skill you used for step 4 matches in "skill.json."
 Additionally, set invocation name in models/en-US.json.

-12. Deploy the code to AWS Lambda
+13. Deploy the code to AWS Lambda
 	```
 	ask deploy
 	```